ReticulatedSpline/strlog/posts/2020-10-31/post.md

 ---

-That's about all the focus group intern speak I can handle for the time being.
-These proposals are much milder than I'd prefer, but as a friend of mine succinctly put it:
+That's about all the focus group intern-speak I can handle for the time being.
+These proposals are much milder than I'd prefer, but hey, if he actually pulls them all off he'd be a top ten president.
+Capitulation to the right in a vain attempt to build the largest possible tent on Earth might, however, get in the way.
-> If Biden can actually complete all his listed campaign website agenda, he'd be the greatest president of all time.